adamxngy/manual-testing-portfolio/README.md

 # 🧪 Manual Testing Portfolio

 Welcome!
-This is repository is going to be dedicated to a collection of my manual testing work.
+This repository is going to be dedicated to a collection of my manual testing work.
 Each project will demonstrate my skills in:

 - ✅ Writing detailed test cases